Resourcing PolicyPublished: 28 March 2016

 - Speculative applications for reappointment can be considered only if an Internal Trawl has taken place and has failed to identify a suitable candidate.
 In these instances, reappointment can only be considered to the equivalent or a lower grade than that the candidate held substantively when they left the Civil Service.
 There is no obligation for RoS to consider reappointment and no applicant has a right to be reappointed.

 HR staff can be called upon for professional advice and guidance at all times and remain the sole authority for making formal offers of employment.

-Complaints about our recruitment process or procedures will be dealt with under RoS's grievance procedures.
-Complaints must be made in writing, clearly stating the grounds for dissatisfaction and submitted to the learning and organisational development manager in HR and may be contacted at firstname.lastname@example.org.
-Please note that appeals against individual recruitment decisions, eg an unsuccessful application for a job vacancy, will only be heard if there are allegations of discrimination or procedural unfairness.
+Complaints about our recruitment process or procedures will be dealt with under RoS’ grievance procedures.
+Complaints must be made in writing, clearly stating the grounds for dissatisfaction and submitted to the HR resourcing manager.
+Please note that appeals against individual recruitment decisions, e.g. an unsuccessful application for a job vacancy, will only be heard if there are allegations of discrimination or procedural unfairness.

 Where the complaint relates to an external recruitment campaign, and where someone is unsatisfied with our response following the conclusion of our grievance process, they have the right to lodge a complaint with the Civil Service Commission.
 The Civil Service Commission can hear complaints from anyone who believes a department has breached the requirements of the Recruitment Principles.

 The Commission publishes a guide that outlines its approach to handling a complaint under the Recruitment Principles.
 The Recruitment Principles – A guide to bringing a complaint to the Civil Service Commission explains what you should do.